priya-gitTest/Python-Packaging-with-Pixi/episodes/6_extra.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How can we use `pixi run start`?
+- How to yank or un-yank a release?
+- How to automatically version and store your releases from via Codespaces

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Learn how to use Pixi to run your project.
+- Learn how to make a release unavialable or undo that.
+- Learn how to use dynamic versioing and release from via codespaces.

 ::::::::::::::::::::::::::::::::::::::::::::::::